-Figure 56: Eldridge Wilde Salls water levels
+Figure 57: Eldridge Wilde Salls water levels

 Despite several field visits to establish a good HNP at the Eldridge Wilde Salls wetland, the elevations of the biological indicators of HNP have been highly variable at this site, and a reliable HNP has not been able to be obtained.
 Additionally, the wetland does not appear to be hydrologically representative of the area.
-Despite little or no drawdowns due to groundwater withdrawals near the wetland, the wetland has been unable to meet its currently adopted minimum level.
+Despite little or no drawdowns due to groundwater withdrawals near the wetland, the wetland had been unable to meet its minimum level.
 Eldridge Wilde Salls is surrounded by mostly soils classified as mesic.

-Because Eldridge Wilde Salls does not have a reliable HNP, and minimum wetland levels are so dependent on accurate HNP levels, as well as it not appearing to be representative of the area where it is located, it is recommended that this wetland not be used as an MFL.
-As a replacement for Eldridge Wilde Salls, it is proposed that Eldridge Wilde 5, be proposed for MFL adoption (Figure 57).
+Because Eldridge Wilde Salls does not have a reliable HNP, and minimum wetland levels are so dependent on accurate HNP levels, as well as it not appearing to be representative of the area where it is located, it was recommended that this wetland not be used as an MFL.
+As a replacement for Eldridge Wilde Salls, it was proposed that a minimum level be established for Eldridge Wilde 5 (Figure 58).